GoogleCloudPlatform/cluster-toolkit/examples/README.md

 using the output of spack-install or startup-script resources.

-The installation will occur as part of the slurm startup-script, a warning message will be displayed upon SSHing to the login or controller node indicating that configuration is still active.
-To track the status of the overall startup script, run the following command on the controller:
+The installation will occur as part of the slurm startup-script, a warning message will be displayed upon SSHing to the login node indicating that configuration is still active.
+To track the status of the overall startup script, run the following command on the login node:

 ```shell
 tail -f /var/log/messages
 ```

-Spack specific installation logs will be sent to the spack_log as configured in your YAML, by default /var/log/spack.log in the controller.
+Spack specific installation logs will be sent to the spack_log as configured in your YAML, by default /var/log/spack.log in the login node.

 ```shell
 tail -f /var/log/spack.log
 ```

-Once Slurm and spack installation is complete, the following command can be run to setup the spack environment from any machine that has mounted appfs, including the controller, login and compute nodes of the slurm cluster:
+Once Slurm and spack installation is complete, spack will available on the login node.
+To setup spack in the controller or compute nodes, the following command can be run:

 ```shell
 source /apps/spack/share/spack/setup-env.sh